idirdehmous/pyodb_0.1.0/README.md

 Handled observations: Conventional, GNSS , Radar  & Sat Radiances.

 Some limitations
-Support  formula   SQL statement    : NOT YET
+Supports  formula   SQL statement    : NOT YET   ( i.e  SELECT degrees(lat  ), degrees(lon) ...   )
   //      OpenMP                     : NOT YET
-  //     Read/Write to ECMA,CCMA    : NO
+  //      Read/Write to ECMA,CCMA    : NO        ( READ ONLY )
-  //     conversion to ODB2         : NOT YET
+  //      conversion to ODB2         : NOT YET   ( On going  )
-  //     conversion to MySQL,SQLite : NOT YET
+  //      conversion to MySQL,SQLite : NOT YET   ( On going  )

 ----------------------------------